 Want to find out more attractions close by that you might be interested in?
 Check out our article on Hikone!

-In the article, you will be introduced to some delicious Japanese and Western sweets shops, interesting temples and shrines, and many more historical destinations that you might not be aware of!
+In the article, you will be introduced to some delicious Japanese and Western sweets shops, interesting temples and shrines, and many more historical destinations you might not know!